web-devkits/webinizer/documentation/api/swagger-spec.rst

 Generate Swagger specification file for server RESTful APIs
 ######################

-This section will introduce how to set up swagger specification auto-generation tool ``swagger-autogen``, how to use it to generate spec file and how to visualize and try the requests execution with `Swagger UI
+This section will introduce how to set up swagger specification auto-generation tool `swagger-autogen <https://github.com/swagger-autogen/swagger-autogen>`_, how to use it to generate spec file and how to visualize and try the requests execution with `Swagger UI
 <https://github.com/swagger-api/swagger-ui>`_ tool.

 Generation